losingfayth/os-poigs/README.md

  * View command history, scroll through command history, and autocomplete commands from command history

 ## Context
 The program was created as part of a school project.
-The first part of this project (POIGS, no history or batch file support) was completed in about two days.
-The second part of this project (#POIGS#) was completed in around two days, based off of the first part (only the second part available in this repository).
+The first part of this project, POIGS, had no history or batch file support.
+The second part of this project, #POIGS# was built off of the first part (only the second part available in this repository).

+## Project Time
+POIGS: ~2 Days
+#POIGS#: ~2 Days
+Total: ~4 Days

 ## Known Issues
  * Some pipe commands, such as 'yes abc | head -10' hang, forcing external termination